 Balancing the Exposure Triangle

-In our previous installment, Understanding Aperture: Controlling Light Based on the Exposure Triangle, we took an in-depth look at a variety of different ways that proper light exposure can be achieved by adjusting the camera’s aperture.
+In our previous installment, “Understanding Aperture: Controlling Light Based on the Exposure Triangle,” we took an in-depth look at a variety of different ways that proper light exposure can be achieved by adjusting the camera’s aperture.
 This time, let’s consider some examples of how this balance can be achieved in relation to shutter speed.

 A Note on Aperture